Storm-Eagle20/RTChanger/README.md

 # Q: Will this be shared on GBATemp?

 A: I plan on it.
 I hope to release this to as many people as I can.
+I genuinely hope RTChanger will catch on in the community.

 # Q: Will there be any updates to this?

 A: I don't honestly see the point of updating this once it's released.
 Unless a critical bug arises, there's really nothing else to be done with this application in particular.

+---

+# Contact Information

+I'm currently most active on Reddit.
+If you need something urgent, or would like to ask a few questions, please contact me on reddit. /u/x-the-komujin is the name.

 # Credits (thus far)